jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - level 3 units should defend mines and hq and defend against enemy level 3 units

-- level 3 units not moving (fixed)
-- units dont capture the enemyhq!

 # wood 3 to wood 2